bkesterbyld/maroon-potato/src/pages/index.md

         content: >
           Above's approach to data management is data centric and the opposite of procuring databases—which traps data behind applications and proliferates silos.
-Once your data is in Above, it can power multiple applications, be replicated and synced for different parties and provide granular access control and API keys for any party.
+A single data set can power multiple views that feed multiple applications, with each view getting it's own granular API keys down to the field level if needed.
         actions: []
         media_position: left
         media_width: thirty-three